-SPAN/IT/PORT 210N Multilingual and Intercultural Communication in Italy
+SPAN/IT/PORT 210N Spain and Italy Multilingual and Intercultural Communication Program

-SPAN/IT/PORT 210N Multilingual and Intercultural Communication in Italy
+SPAN/IT/PORT 210N Spain and Italy Multilingual and Intercultural Communication Program

-SPAN/IT/PORT 210N Multilingual and Intercultural Communication in Italy
+SPAN/IT/PORT 210N Spain and Italy Multilingual and Intercultural Communication Program

-Students taking SPAN 210N, IT 210N, or PORT 210N during the spring 2024 semester will be exposed to the fundamental components of the intersection of language and culture through humanities and social science.
-The purpose of the course is to teach the underlying mechanisms of multilingualism through language science principles and develop an understanding of intercultural communication through humanistic approaches.
+The purpose of SPAN 210N, IT 210N, and PORT 210N is to teach the underlying mechanisms of multilingualism through language science principles and develop an understanding of intercultural communication through humanistic approaches.

 If you are not taking a full-time credit load in the summer semester, the 0.25-credit summer course will be an additional cost of tuition at a flat rate of $200.

-NOTE: The embedded program fee will be billed to participants’ Penn State Office of the Bursar accounts in late April, and the payment is due Wednesday, May 22, 2024.
-This is after the trip dates.
-Participants will be charged the LANG 297 $200 flat fee at the same time.
+Note: The Embedded Program Fee will be billed to participants’ PSU bursar accounts in late April, and the payment is due May 22, 2025 (note this is during the trip dates).
+Participants will be charged the LANG 297 flat fee of $200 at the same time.

 There are several official avenues for embedded program funding within the University.
-The primary ways are through the Liberal Arts Career Enrichment Network and Penn State Global, but students can also explore funding opportunities through their academic department, the Student Engagement Network, or Undergraduate Research and Fellowships Mentoring.
+The primary ways are through Liberal Arts Enrichment Funding and Penn State Global, but students can also explore funding opportunities through their academic department, the Student Engagement Network or Undergraduate Research and Fellowships Mentoring.

 Learn more about funding for embedded programs